Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 Repeat Customer Rate: 50%+

-• Product quality meets expectations
+• Product quality is meeting expectations

-• Customer service supports retention
+• Customer service is working

-• Email marketing and retargeting work
+• Email marketing and retargeting are paying off

 Shopping Behavior: